gemrb/gemrb.github.io/Debugging-with-a-VM.md

 ## A few general Linux notes

-If you picked either Kubuntu (KDE) your virtual machine will be slightly similar to Windows.
+If you picked Kubuntu (KDE) your virtual machine will be slightly similar to Windows.
 You'll have a start menu where you can find all your programs, default programs like Mozilla Firefox, a text editor, a file browser etc. Some things are quite different, though: